mhuebert/inside-out/README.md

 mhuebert/inside-out {:git/sha "..."}
 ```

+A tool for writing forms.
+Syntax is minimal, and lets us focus on essential concerns: what is our target
+data structure?
+From what fields is it composed?
+How should these fields behave?

 ### Features

 1. Concise syntax for defining a form and its fields in one step.
 Each field stores a value, and behaves